darkflame91/lastfm-wallpaper/README.md

 I use a monitor with a transparent terminal, and the intention is to have the script changing the background according to the track.

+Currently, it shows the current or last playing track of 3 different people along the right edge of the screen.

 ## Platforms
 Currently working on this for CentOS 7 and MacOS Sierra.
 All testing, unless otherwise specified will be on these platforms.
 * **Linux:** Will *most likely* work on Ubuntu, Mint, Fedora, RHEL, and any other OS using GNOME 3 or derivatives.
 This hasn't been tested though.